A couple stands on a red rock ledge after sunset.

 A couple rappels down the side of a rock on a sunny day in Sedona.

-Why, of course you can get married in Sedona!
-In the state of Arizona you need an officiant and two witnesses.
+Why, of course you can elope in Sedona!
+In the state of Arizona, you need an officiant and two witnesses.
 If you are working with Adventure and Vow for your elopement, we have you covered.
 We are a two person team and we are both ordained, so you can “self-solemnize” or have us perform your ceremony.
 For the “self-solemnization” we would give you the space to hold your own ceremony, and after the fact perform the legally required actions separate from your intimate ceremony.
-We can also count as your witnesses if you want to hire an officiant out, which we have additional recommendations for.
+We can also count as your witnesses if you want to bring along a friend or family member to officiate.

 Sedona Clerk Office